pedropst/paginator_test/README.md

 # Paginator Exercise

 ### Steps to run tests:
-- Initialize and activate the venv
+- Initialize and activate the _venv_.
 - ```pip install -r requirements.txt```
-- Configure your IDE to run pytest, or run the command pytest in terminal
+- Configure your IDE to run _pytest_ or run the command _pytest_ in the terminal.